Car Rental Shannon Airport

 The Burren is also home to several portal tombs, the most well-known of which, Poulnabrone Dolmen.
 The Dolmen means ‘hole of the quern stones’, dates back to between 4200 and 2900 BC.
 A 3.5-metre slab of limestone balanced on two upright stones about two-meters-tall and cover a ten-metre deep cairn, or burial chamber.

 The Cliffs of Moher

-The Burren reaches all the way out to sea.
-But where itâ€™s been cut off from the mainland, it forms the desolate and beautiful Aran Islands that lay in the water, intersected with ancient stone walls.
+The Burren reaches all the way out to sea but where it’s been cut off from the mainland, it forms the Aran Islands that lay in the water, intersected with ancient stone walls.
 And towering overhead of those islands, under relentless attack from the strong Atlantic tides, are the mighty Cliffs of Moher.

 Measuring around 120-metres-tall at Hag's Head, right up to nearly 214 metres at their highest point just north of O'Brien's Tower.
-Built into the hill side, just back from the cliff-face, is the Cliffs of Moher Visitor Centre which exhibits interactive displays about the local history, geology, plants and wildlife, as well as multimedia displays showing the cliffs from both the air and the underwater caves below.
+Built into the hill side, just back from the cliff-face, is the Cliffs of Moher Visitor Centre which exhibits interactive displays about the local history, geology, plants and wildlife.

 The Shannon Estuary

-Surrounded on all side by towns and small fishing villages, the enormous Shannon Estuary is where Ireland’s longest river flows into the sea.
-The river mouth offers many opportunities for water sports, pleasure boating, and fishing, particularly salmon, brown trout, sea trout and eel angling.
+Surrounded by towns and fishing villages, the Shannon Estuary is where Ireland’s longest river flows into the sea.
+The river mouth offers many opportunities for water sports, boating, and fishing.
+In the river is salmon, brown trout, sea trout and eel angling.

 Shannon Airport Van Hire services customers who are looking to rent a small or large commercial van hire.
-Hire vans midweek or weekends can be done on short rental or long term hire.
+Hire vans midweek or weekends are available for short term rental or long term hire.